RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 So even if we don't have any inventory service running we can still run our test.
 However to actually run the service using `mvn spring-boot:run` we need to have an inventory service or the calls to `/services/products/` will fail.
 We will fix this in the next step.

+#####Congratulations!
-**Congratulations!** You now have the framework for retrieving products from the product catalog and enriching the data with inventory data from an external service.
+You now have the framework for retrieving products from the product catalog and enriching the data with inventory data from an external service.
 But what if that external inventory service does not respond?
 That's the topic for the next step.

-**10. Create a fallback for inventory**
+####10.
+Create a fallback for inventory

+---

 In the previous step we added a client to call the Inventory service.
 Services calling services is a common practice in Microservices Architecture, but as we add more and more services the likelihood of a problem increases dramatically.
 Even if each service has 99.9% update, if we have 100 of services our estimated up time will only be ~90%.
 We therefor need to plan for failures to happen and our application logic has to consider that dependent services are not responding.